atroutt/LunchRoulette/README.md

 </resources>
 ```

-You can get a new key/secret combo by (creating a twitter app)[https://apps.twitter.com/app/new].
+You can get a new key/secret combo by [creating a twitter app](https://apps.twitter.com/app/new).

 ## HACKATHON NOTES